evant/binding-collection-adapter/README.md

 ```

 In your item layout, the collection item will be bound to the variable with the
-name you passed into the `ItemView`.
+name you passed into the `ItemBinding`.

 ```xml
 <!-- item.xml -->